 • 1 French Research Institute Abroad (IFRE);

-• 18 establishments in the Agency for French Education Abroad (AEFE) network (Lycée and collège (high school) in Berlin, school in Bonn, lycée in Düsseldorf, lycée in Frankfurt, school and lycée in Freiburg, school in Heidelberg, lycée in Hamburg, school, collège and lycée in Munich, school in Saarbrücken, pre-school and primary school in Stuttgart), and two Franco-German lycées, in addition to the Buc lycée in France (Freiburg and Saarbrücken).
+• 15 establishments in the Agency for French Education Abroad (AEFE) network – Lycée and collège (high school) in Berlin, school in Bonn, lycée in Düsseldorf, lycée in Frankfurt, school and lycée in Freiburg, school in Heidelberg, lycée in Hamburg, school, collège and lycée in Munich, school in Saarbrücken, pre-school and primary school in Stuttgart – and two Franco-German lycées in Freiburg and Sarrbrücken, in addition to one in France, situated in Buc.

-This network is also supplemented with numerous bilateral initiatives.
-One example is the creation of a “Franco-German Day” (22 January) in the schools of the two countries, the publication of Franco-German history textbooks for students completing their high school studies in France and Germany, and the strategy to support the teaching of the partner’s language.
+A number of bilateral initiatives supplement these networks, including a “Franco-German Day” (22 January) in the schools of the two countries, the publication of Franco-German history textbooks for students completing their high school studies in France and Germany, and the strategy to support the teaching of the partner’s language.

-This cooperation is also embodied by diplomatic and consular co-location projects such as the launch in 2013 of the work to build a Franco-German embassy in Dhaka, Bangladesh, as well as the development of cultural co-locations (French cultural centres or Alliances françaises, and German cultural associations or Goethe Institutes), as well as the creation of Franco-German schools (Franco-German lycées and Franco-German Eurocampuses abroad).
+This cooperation is also embodied by diplomatic and consular co-location projects (such as the construction of a Franco-German embassy in Dhaka, Bangladesh, since 2013), as well as the development of cultural co-locations (French cultural centres or Alliances françaises with German cultural associations or Goethe Institutes), as well as the creation of Franco-German schools (Franco-German lycées and Franco-German Eurocampuses abroad).